shallowse/fullstackopen/osa3/puhelinluettelo-ja-tietokanta/README.md

 $ cd ../../

 $ git add .
 $ git commit -m <commit message>
 $ git push origin main
+>> Comment: in case there have been changes to the front-end implementation

 $ git remote add heroku https://git.heroku.com/happy-osa3-puhelinluettelo.git
 >> Comment: in case the Heroku repo has not been setup